 The judicial organization of a polity would be such as to give a share of power both to the rich and to the poor.
 Either some of its dicasteries would be differently organized from others, the jurors of one sort of dicastery being taken from the general body of citizens, and those of the other from a special part of the citizen-body, or the two classes of jurors than a polity (Pol.
 2. 11.
-1273 a 13 would be combined in the same dicastery-the selection of jurors being made either by choice or lot or by the two methods combined.
+1273 a 13 sqq.).

+1 The arrangement by which at Carthage one of the most important magistracies of the State was appointed by self-elected Pentarchies holding office for an exceptionally long term is said to be suitable rather to an oligarchy would be combined in the same dicastery-the selection of jurors being made either by choice or lot or by the two methods combined.
 Measures would be taken to secure the presence of both rich and poor on the dicasteries, but there would be no very poor members, for the very poor class would be excluded from citizenship.

-1 The arrangement by which at Carthage one of the most important magistracies of the State was appointed by self-elected Pentarchies holding office for an exceptionally long term is said to be suitable rather to an oligarchy

-2 See the passage 6 (4).
+12 See the passage 6 (4).
 15. 1300 a 34 sqq.: it belongs, however, to a part of the Fifteenth Chapter the text of which is very uncertain.

 We see that the polity was not without some strikingly popular features: for instance, all magistrates might be appointed by lot, and the payment of jurors would be permissible if the rich were compelled by fine to serve on the dicasteries.
 Still the powers of the assembly were small and those of the magistrates large.
 Its most prominent characteristics, however, were its legality, its freedom from classgovernment, and the equality of its citizens.
-It was not a society of 'slave-owners and slaves' (δεσποτῶν καὶ δούλων $\pi \delta \lambda is$), but of freemen and men 'alike and equal' (6 (4).
-11. 1295 b 21 sqq.).
-It would differ in this from the moderate democracy and from the moderate oligarchy 1, and still more from such oligarchies as those of Larissa or Abydos (7 (5).
+It was not a society of 'slave-owners and slaves' (δεσποτών καὶ δούλων $\pi \delta \lambda \iota s$), but of freemen and men 'alike and equal' (6 (4).
+II.
+1295 b 21 sqq.).
+It would differ in this from the moderate democracy and from the moderate oligarchy1, and still more from such oligarchies as those of Larissa or Abydos (7 (5).
 6. 1305 b 28 sqq.), where the magistrates were oligarchical grandees who owed their election to the people and thus needed to court its favour.
 Oligarchies such as that of the Pontic Heracleia (1305 b 34 sq.), where the dicasteries were at one time composed of those outside the governing class (πολίτευμα), would also probably be quite unlike a polity.